Pulsar Core Rxq30v Review: A Thermal Rifle Scope

 • Daylight performance is not that great.

-I did say it won’t break your bank.
+I did say it won’t break the bank.
 A night vision riflescope usually can set you back over $2000.
 It comes under that price tag.
 If you are looking for the best thermal riflescope, keep the Pulsar Core RXQ30V on your list.

 I tried my best to show you why this is a good scope in this Pulsar Core RXQ30V review.
 If I missed anything to mention, don’t forget to point them out in the comment section.
 Till next time, keep chasing and stay safe.